boxen/puppet-osx/README.md

 }
 ```

-`osx::dock::icon_size` - the size of the dock icons
+`osx::dock::icon_size` - the size of the dock icons, in pixels

 ```puppet
 include osx::dock::icon_size